yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 === TTL-232R-3V3-AJ USB cable ===

-Another good choice is using a USB cable that natively supports the 3.3V TTL signal levels.
+Another good choice is using a USB device that natively supports the 3.3V TTL signal levels.
 One such product:

 http://www.ftdichip.com/Products/EvaluationKits/TTL-232R-3V3-AJ.htm

+There is a tiny PCB in the host-end of the USB cable that is doing the signal conversion.
 Thanks to JimWright, here's how it can look installed, using a stereo jack as the connection port:

 inline:wrt_jack_cable.jpg